fsuri/Basil_SOSP21_artifact/README.md

 - By default keygen.sh uses type 4 = Donna, but you can modify it to 3 for secp256k1
 - Move the key-pairs in the /keys folder to /usr/local/etc/indicus-keys/donna/ or to /usr/local/etc/indicus-keys/secp256k1/ depending on what type used

+4. (On branch main) Navigate to SOSP21_artifact_eval/helper-scripts. copy both these scripts (with the exact name) and place them in /usr/local/etc on the cloudlab machine.
+Add execution permissions: `chmod +x disable_HT.sh; chmod +x turn_off_turbo.sh`
-4. Create the following two scripts (and enable execution permissions) and place them in /usr/local/etc/ The scripts are used at runtime by the experiments to disable hyperthreading and turbo respectively.
+The scripts are used at runtime by the experiments to disable hyperthreading and turbo respectively.
-- Hyperthreading script:
--   name it: `disable_HT.sh`
--   `#!/bin/bash`
--   `for i in {8..15}; do`
--   `   echo "Disabling logical HT core $i."`
--   `   echo 0 > /sys/devices/system/cpu/cpu${i}/online;`
--   `Done`

-- Turbo script:
-- name it: turn_off_turbo.sh
-- `#!/bin/bash`
-- `echo 1 > /sys/devices/system/cpu/intel_pstate/no_turbo`

 Once complete, create a new disk image.
 Then, start the profile with the disk image specified.

-## Using a control machine:
+### Using a control machine:
-When using a control machine (and not your local machine) to start experiments, you will need to source setvars.sh and export the LD path for java before building (everytime you start a new control machine) because those will not be persisted across images.
+When using a control machine (and not your local machine) to start experiments, you will need to source setvars.sh and export the LD path for java (see section "Install Dependencies") before building.
+You will need to do this everytime you start a new control machine because those will not be persisted across images.
-You dont need to setup ssh(?)

 ## Running experiments:
 Scripts: run: `python3 <PATH>/experiment-scripts/run_multiple_experiments.py <CONFIG>`